This post contains affiliate links & photos. See our full disclosure here.

-I’ve been home with my kids for almost sixteen years and for many of those years, Dean’s income was the only one.
+I’ve been home with my kids for almost twenty-one years and for many of those years, Dean’s income was the only one.
 Don’t get me wrong, he has a great job.
 But raising a family of five in the city can be expensive, so often there simply wasn’t much money left over for making our house look pretty.
 But because I love home so much and having a home that is both welcoming and pretty is so important to me, we figured out how to make it stylish little by little.

 8 Ways to Make Your Home Look Stylish on a Budget

 These ideas don’t need to be implemented all at once.
 They can be teased in one or two at a time.
-At first glance they may not seem like much, but each one can have a great impact on its own.
-Eventually you will find that you do indeed have a stylish home!
+At first glance, they may not seem like much, but each one can have a great impact on its own.
+Eventually, you will find that you do indeed have a stylish home!

 1. Grocery Store Flowers